GannettDigital/api-docs/source/includes/_contact_interactions.md

-occured_at | Datetime | The date and time that the call occurred. duration | Integer | The duration of the call in seconds. recording_url | String | The URL address to an audio recording of the call.
+occured_at | Datetime | The date and time that the call occurred. duration | Integer | The duration of the call in seconds. recording_url | String | The URL address to an audio recording of the call. target_number | String | The phone number that the call was forwarded to.

 <a name="formfill"></a>
 **Form Fill**